Tiffany Healey, DVM

 Tiffany Healey DVM grew up in Cheyenne and graduated from Central High School in 1991.
 She received her Bachelors of Science in Zoology from the University of Oklahoma in 1996 and her Doctor of Veterinary Medicine from Oklahoma State University in 2002.
 During her time in veterinary school she was active in research using lasers in surgery in veterinary medicine.
 She received a grant from the National Institutes of Health and multiple scholarships including the Sue Busch Memorial Award in recognition for her role is supporting companion animals and the human-animal bond.

 Dr. Healey is married to Nick, an attorney, and they have two children.
-The Healey’s have one cat MACS and two crazy mixed breed dogs Oban and Robbie.
+The Healeys have one cat MACS and two crazy mixed breed dogs Oban and Robbie.
 When Dr. Healey is not caring for her two and four legged critters she spends time volunteering in the community.
 She has been a Girl Scout leader for many years and loves encouraging young women to become leaders in their community.
 She also volunteers for the Western Art Show every summer.
 Dr. Healey also loves working closely with Black Dog Animal Rescue.
-She loves the interesting variety of work that comes with working with homeless animals.
+Dr. Healey is the president of Cheyenne Veterinary Medical Association, the president elect of Wyoming Veterinary Medical Association and the alternate delegate for Wyoming for the American Veterinary Medical Association.

 Chelsea Croghan, DVM